 - Herd immunity is probably not going to play a major role in getting us through this until we have a vaccine.
 Some of the more hard-hit areas, like northern Italy and New York, may see much higher rates of exposure, and these assessments may be somewhat different in those areas, but for the bulk of the world, there is no good reason to get antibody testing except as part of a community study process.

 - The Point-of-Care testing kits that are billed as being almost as simple as home pregnancy tests are not accurate enough to make any decision on your immunity, so there is not much use for them.
 In the future, as we have better data on what to “set” these at, that guidance will change, but for now, the only thing they tell you is that it was more or less likely that you have been infected with SARS-CoV-2, and NOT that you are immune.
 Caveat Emptor!

-On individual testing for presence of virus, we did some further investigation on the high false negative rates seen in many reports.
+On individual testing for the presence of the virus, we did some further investigation on the high false-negative rates seen in many reports.